 While active fire protection components such as fire extinguishers and alarms are the most visible means of managing fire-related accidents, passive fire protection is a law-mandated requirement aimed at minimising damage and increasing the possibility of containing fires.

 When choosing an intumescent, there are many factors that need to be considered, such as its VOC emissions, its ease of application, and its intended use.
 Figure out the top qualities you want to include in your building project, and you should be able to select the correct product that can both satisfy your needs and meet legal requirements.
-And when you get stuck, and aren’t sure what to use or specify, or aren’t sure of the required thicknesses of products and how they may affect the choice of steel, ask us – our team of qualified Engineers are on-hand to help you.
+And when you get stuck, and aren’t sure what to use or specify, or aren’t sure of the required thicknesses of products and how they may affect the choice of steel, ask us – our team of qualified Engineers is on hand to help you.

 Get in Touch